AsMdHabibullah/docker-a-to-z/README.md

-# Learn Docker A  to Z
+# What is docker A  to Z

 ### *In this tutorial wi will discuss A to Z about of docker*
 ```
-    Module list:-
-        - What is docker?
+    What is docker?
-        - Why we need docker?
-        - How to work docker?
-        - All Cli command of docker.
-        - Build an python application with docker.
+       You can say docker is one kind of code wrapper.
+In docker this wrapper we called container.
+This container just wraps all kind of dependancy of your project and you can create multiple container at the same time also you can run all of the container at the same time.
 ```
-#### *Note: I will provide you here all of the GitHub branch references, please follow the branches for details.*
+#### Thanks